Randomized Preconditioned Solvers for Strong Constraint 4D-Var Data Assimilation: Analysis of the sketching methods

 On the left hand side, we expand $\MBh{H}$, we get

 which simplifies to $\B\gampr^{-1/2} (\delta\Bh{x} - \delta\B{x}) = (\B{I} + \Bh{H} )^{-1}\B{E} \B\gampr^{-1/2}\delta\B{x}$.
 Using submultiplicativity

-The proof is complete by noting that the singular values of $(\B{I} + \Bh{H} )$ are at least $1$. \end{proof} We now analyze the condition number of the preconditioned matrix.
+The proof is complete by noting that the singular values of $(\B{I} + \Bh{H})$ are at least $1$. \end{proof}

+We now analyze the condition number of the preconditioned matrix.
 In this analysis, we assume that $\Bh{H}\preceq \B{H}$.
 This assumption holds for the Randomized SVD and the Nystr\"om approximation, but not for the Single View approach. \begin{theorem}[Condition number bound] Let $\B{E} = \B{H} - \Bh{H}$.
 Then

 If, additionally, $\B{E} \succeq \B{0}$, then

 \end{theorem}

 It is clear from the theorem that the bound is tighter when $\B{E} \succeq \B{0}$.
 The interpretation of this theorem is similar to the others in this section.